What is coonhound paralysis?

 What is the typical sequence of signs and symptoms?

-Signs will typically appear 7-14 days after contact with raccoon saliva through a bite or scratch (true coonhound paralysis), after receiving a vaccination, or following a gastrointestinal or respiratory infection (idiopathic polyradiculoneuritis).
-These dogs start out with a stiff-legged gait that rapidly progresses to paralysis of all four legs.
-The affected nerves are those that connect the spinal cord and the muscles.
-The symptoms typically progress over 4-5 days, although it can take up to 10 days for maximum symptoms to appear.
+Signs will typically appear 7–14 days after contact with raccoon saliva through a bite or scratch (true coonhound paralysis), after receiving a vaccination, or following a gastrointestinal or respiratory infection (idiopathic polyradiculoneuritis).
+Other risk factors, according to some studies, are exposure to Campylobacter bacteria from consuming raw poultry or exposure to a parasitic disease called Toxoplasmosis.
+These dogs start with a stiff-legged gait that rapidly progresses to paralysis of all 4 legs.
+The nerves that connect the spinal cord and the muscles are affected.
+Symptoms typically progress over 4–5 days, although it can take up to 10 days for maximum symptoms to appear.

 These dogs have decreased reflexes, decreased muscle tone, and can lose muscle mass.
-The rear legs are sometimes more severely affected than the front legs, and in dogs with a severe disease, their chest muscles may be affected, causing labored breathing.
-The facial muscles may be affected preventing the dog from blinking normally, leading to “dry eye” and the need to provide artificial tear treatment.
+The rear legs are sometimes more severely affected than the front legs, and in dogs with severe disease, their chest muscles may be affected, causing labored breathing.
+The facial muscles may be affected, preventing the dog from blinking normally and leading to “dry eye” and the need to provide artificial tear treatment.
 Also, the dog’s bark may become altered or lost.
-Interestingly, most dogs with polyradiculoneuritis/coonhound paralysis can still wag their tails despite their paralysis.
+Interestingly, most dogs with polyradiculoneuritis can still wag their tails despite their paralysis.

 Is this condition painful?

-While coonhound paralysis is not generally considered to be a painful condition, pain sensation is intact.
-The dog can still experience pain; the problem is that they may not be able to express pain they are feeling because of the paralysis.
+While coonhound paralysis is not generally considered a painful condition, pain sensation is intact.
+The dog can still experience pain; however, they may not be able to express pain because of the paralysis.
 Alternately, the dog may become overly sensitive to pain or touch.
 It is important to be especially watchful for any evidence of pain or discomfort and to discuss all concerns about pain with your veterinarian.

 How is coonhound paralysis treated?